siberianfox/g2wiki/TinyG-v9-Hardware.md

 * Width  3.500" (x dimension)
 * Depth  4.000" (y dimension)
-* Heigh  0.75" (but depends on how you plug the motors and power.
+* Height 0.750" (but depends on how you plug the motors and power.
 Straight headers will increase required clearance)
 * Holes (x, y)
   * 0.150", 0.150"
   * 3.350", 0.150"